Travix-International/frontend-tech-test/README.md

 # usage and features

-- The user can can see the his/her task list, if there is any task.<br>
+- The user can see his/her tasks in a list, if there is any task.<br>
 - By default there is no tasks in the list. <br>
-- User can add task, update/change the existing task and delete it.<br>
+- User can add tasks, update/change the existing tasks and delete them.<br>
 - Add task functionality available by clicking the add task button on the screen.<br>
 - Update and delete task functionality is available by clicking on the change/delete icon next the task in the list.
 - clicking to add/update task button should open a modal window, with the related data in case of update<br>
+- modal can be closed by clicking X icon or outside the modal.
+- task will be add by clicking on add/update button in the modal window (if every fields are filled)

 # short description regarding to the application folder structure and config